 Defining your basic wardrobe

 The next step in creating a minimalist wardrobe is to use the information you have collected so far about your signature look to create a refined list of basics.
-Some capsule wardrobe guides or books on ersonersonal style give lists of wardrobe “must-haves” or give you a list of defined wardrobe basics, but not everyone wants or needs a pair of skinny jeans or a black wool coat.
+Some capsule wardrobe guides or books on personal style give lists of wardrobe “must-haves” or give you a list of defined wardrobe basics, but not everyone wants or needs a pair of skinny jeans or a black wool coat.
 So instead of giving you a list of pre-defined, generic basics, the idea of this step is to help you figure out what the basics should be in your unique wardrobe.
 These will become the specific building blocks of your everyday wardrobe.

 1. Analyse each image in your mood board